iltimasd/andmatebot-test/README.md

 # andmatebot-test

 Find the bot at @thatmate ( https://twitter.com/thatsmate )

 Plays a game until checkmate achieved.
-Tweets ascii art of the board and the FEN
+Tweets unicode art of the board=

 update 1